michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0060.md

 - adj: characterized by obscenity
 - adj: vile; despicable
 ### Family
-filthy: filthier, filthiest, filthily, filthiness, filthyly+;filth: filths, filthy;filthiness: filthinesses
+- filthy: filthier, filthiest, filthily, filthiness, filthyly+
+- filth: filths, filthy
+- filthiness: filthinesses
 ### Examples
 - “So let’s prepare a gift for the filthy pigs/apes.”
 - The jihadists locked her up in a filthy room with rats and bugs.